State / Territory Benefits - Florida

 All members of the FLNG are considered Florida residents and qualify for the in-state tuition rates.
 All members using EDD must complete an application for benefits each semester.
 For further information, please contact the National Guard at 1 (800) 342-6528.

 Scholarships for Children and Spouse of Deceased or Disabled Veterans and Service members (CSDDV): The Scholarships for Children and Spouses of Deceased or Disabled Veterans and Service members (CSDDV) provides scholarships for dependent Children or un-remarried Spouses of Florida Veterans or Service members who died as a result of service-connected injuries, diseases, or disabilities sustained while on active duty or who have been verified by the Florida Department of Veterans' Affairs as having service-connected 100% permanent and total disabilities.
 CSDDV also provides funds for dependent Children whose parent is classified as a prisoner of war or missing in action by the Armed Forces of the United States or as civilian personnel captured while serving with the consent or authorization of the United States Government during wartime service.
 CSDDV provides funds for tuition and registration fees at an eligible public postsecondary institution or the equivalent at an eligible private postsecondary institution.
+Students who wish to take advantage of this benefit must submit a Florida Financial Aid Application (FFAA) by April 1st of the school year in which he/she wishes to begin attending and/or receiving benefits.

 Initial Eligibility Requirements to Receive Funding